Loqrin/FiveM-Material_Load-Loading-Screen/README.md

 + Ability to set what servers / other community things the user has on the loading screen.
 + Ability to set the content of what the server has, on the loading screen.

 The loading screen is designed to have a material design feel.
 It is responsive on different resolutions.
+If you wish to view an example, you can visit the following YouTube link:

 ---